 Remove the skin from the chicken and set aside (see notes at end of recipe).
 If the chicken has large amounts of fat inside the cavity, pull it out and set aside

-Place chicken in the Instant Pot with salt, pepper, bay leaf, and enough water to almost cover the chicken.
+Place chicken in the Instant Pot with a pinch of salt, pepper corns, bay leaf, and enough water to almost cover the chicken.
 Pressure cook on high for 35 minutes.
 Allow pressure to release naturally.
-Check the chicken's texture -- the meat should pull away from the bone, and have a firm but not rubbery texture.
+Check the chicken's texture -- the meat of the drumstick should be starting to pull away from the ankle bone, and have a firm but not rubbery texture.
 (See notes at end of recipe for checking doneness and time comments).
 If making on the stove top, add it to a dutch oven with water and seasoning, and gently simmer covered for 2-3 hours until it is tender but not yet falling off the bone.

 Remove the chicken to a large bowl and allow to cool enough to handle; strain and set aside resulting broth, which will become the base of the soup.
 Taste the broth to check flavor; dilute with additional water if necessary.
-Pull the cooked chicken off the bone in large pieces and then cut into 1-inch chunks.
-Reserve the bones and funky bits of collagen in a large ziplock bag in the freezer to make chicken stock later.
+Pull the cooked chicken off the bone in large pieces and then cut into 1-2 inch chunks.
+Reserve the bones and funky bits of collagen in a large ziplock bag in the freezer to make chicken bone broth later.
 (Those bones are also full of flavor and minerals, don't throw them out!)